 Is pop-punk the same as punk rock?

 No. Pop-punk keeps the speed and energy of punk rock but adds polished, radio-ready melodies and bigger production.
-Traditional punk often prioritizes raw aggression and political messaging over catchy choruses.
+Traditional punk more often prioritizes raw aggression and political messaging over catchy choruses.

 What was the first pop-punk band?